Generally, there are three types of rates that you might consider to take:

 All these decisions are really hard, especially, if you haven’t taken a mortgage loan before.

-Our mortgage brokers are expert on finding suitable loan products depending on the financial condition of the buyers.
+are expert on finding suitable loan products depending on the financial condition of the buyers.